isaacs/minipass/README.md

   by default if you write() something other than a string or Buffer at any point.
 Setting `objectMode: true` will prevent setting any encoding value.
+* `async` Defaults to `false`.
+Set to `true` to defer data emission until next tick.
+This reduces performance slightly, but makes Minipass streams use timing behavior closer to Node core streams.
+See [Timing](#timing) for more details.

 ### API